reiver/lifeterm/README.md

 Life Term
 =========

-A simple implementation of Conway's Game of Life in Go.
+A simple implementation of Conway's Game of Life in Go, that runs in the terminal.

-It is designed to work with a terminal -- interface.

 Building